ikostrikov/pytorch-a3c/README.md

 ## A2C

-I highly recommend to check a sychronous version and other algorithms: [pytorch-a2c-ppo-acktr](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr).
+I **highly recommend** to check a sychronous version and other algorithms: [pytorch-a2c-ppo-acktr](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr).

 In my experience, A2C works better than A3C and ACKTR is better than both of them.
 Moreover, PPO is a great algorithm for continuous control.
 Thus, I recommend to try A2C/PPO/ACKTR first and use A3C only if you need it specifically for some reasons.

+Also read [OpenAI blog](https://blog.openai.com/baselines-acktr-a2c/) for more information.

 ## Contributions